apache/freemarker/README.md

   - Java -> Code Style -> Formatter -> Import...
     Select src\ide-settings\Eclipse\Formatter-profile-FreeMarker.xml
     inside the FreeMarker project directory.
-    (On IntelliJ IDEA, import
-    src/ide-settings/IntelliJ-IDEA/Java-code-style-FreeMarker.xml instead)
     This profile uses space-only indentation policy and 120 character line width, and formatting rules that are pretty much standard in modern Java.
   - Java -> Code Style -> Organize imports
-    (On IntelliJ IDEA, this was already configured by the Java code style import earlier.)
     The order is this (the Eclipse default): java, javax, org, com.
     Number of imports required for .*: 99
     Number of static imports needed for .*: 1